-3. Read our accompanying article “Minimizing toxins at home” to find out how you can make smarter choices about what you ingest – including our advice about where you source your food from; minimizing toxic chemicals in the home, including volatile organic compounds (found in everything from paints to soft furnishings and toys), ways to minimize mould (Kevin note later there will also be a separate article on this, but will go in phase 2- trio on next row), dust-mites; wise choices of cleaning products and the effective ways to filter your water.
+3. Read our accompanying article How to Minimise Toxic Exposures to find out how you can make smarter choices about what you ingest – including our advice about where you source your food from; minimizing toxic chemicals in the home, including volatile organic compounds (found in everything from paints to soft furnishings and toys), ways to minimize mould, dust-mites; wise choices of cleaning products and the effective ways to filter your water.

 1. Wong, C M, Ma S, Hedley, A J and Lam T H. Short-term effects of ambient air pollution on public health in Hong Kong - an APHEA-2 study.
 A consultancy report submitted to the Environmental Protection Department, Hong Kong.